zamanianlab/LocalWBP/README.md

 # LocalWBP
-A collection of scrips for organizing a local version of WormBase ParaSite
+A collection of scripts for organizing a local version of WormBase ParaSite